There are things you don’t want to do when you are NIH’ing your way to a stellar WebRTC application.

 If you plan on using WebRTC, make sure you first understand it and its intricacies.
 Understand the servers that are needed to deploy a WebRTC application.
 Understand the signaling mechanisms that are built into WebRTC.
 Understand how media is processes and sent over the network. understand the rich ecosystem of solutions that can be used with WebRTC to build a production ready system.

 Lots of things to learn here.
 Don’t assume you know WebRTC just because you know web development or because you know VoIP or video processing.

-If you are looking to seriously learn WebRTC, why not enroll to my Advanced WebRTC Architecture course?
+If you are looking to seriously learn WebRTC, why not enroll to my online WebRTC training courses?

 What about my apartment?
 We’ve lawyered up, and now I have someone review and fix all the official sounding letters we’re sending out.
 Hopefully, it will get us faster to a resolution.